Dim sum

+Some estimates claim that there are at least two thousand types of dim sum in total across China, but only about forty to fifty types are commonly sold outside of China.
 There are over one thousand dim sum dishes originating from Guangdong alone, a total that no other area in China comes even close to matching.
-In fact, the cookbooks of most Chinese food cultures tend to lump their own variations on dim sum dishes with other local snacks.
+In fact, the cookbooks of most Chinese food cultures tend to combine their own variations on dim sum dishes with other local snacks.
 But that is not the case with Cantonese dim sum, which has developed into a separate branch of cuisine.
-Some estimates claim that there are at least two thousand types of dim sum in total across China, and about forty to fifty types are commonly sold outside of China.

 Dim sum restaurants typically have a wide variety of dishes, usually totaling several dozen.
 The tea is very important, just as important as the food.
 Many Cantonese restaurants serve dim sum as early as five in the morning, while more traditional restaurants typically serve dim sum until mid-afternoon.
+Some restaurants in Hong Kong and Guangdong province even offers dim sum all day till late night.
 Dim sum restaurants have a unique serving method where servers offer dishes to customers from steam-heated carts.
 It is now commonplace for restaurants to serve dim sum at dinner and sell various dim sum items à la carte for takeout.
 In addition to traditional dim sum, some chefs also create and prepare new fusion-based dim sum dishes.
 There are also variations designed for visual appeal on social media, such as dumplings and buns made to resemble animals.